AlexTaguchi/coding-notes/README.md

 ```bash
 screen -dR
 ```
 Run the desired process.
-Detach the process with `ctrt-a` then `d`.
+Detach the process with `ctrl-a` then `d`.
 Now you can do whatever you want, including ending the ssh session.
 After sshing back in, the following command brings the personal screen back up
 ```bash
 screen -dR
 ```